Special Reserve: First World War

-On the outbreak of the First World War on 4 August 1914, units of the Special Reserve proceeded to their war stations.
-For example, the day after war was declared, the 3rd Battalion, Border Regiment, normally based in the north of England, occupied positions defending the Thames and Medway at Shoeburyness, east of London; on 8 August, the 3rd Battalion, Gloucestershire Regiment, normally based in the west of England, was guarding the Royal Arsenal at Woolwich in London; and the 3rd Battalion, Essex Regiment, took up defence duties closer to home at Harwich on the Essex coast.
-Simultaneously, the Special Reserve battalions began managing not only the flow of their own reservists and their regiments' re-activated Army Reservists, but also assisted with the second intake of Kitchener's New Army, which altogether increased battalion strengths to 2,000 men.
-Drafts began to be sent to the regular battalions; the 3rd Essex Battalion, for example, had already sent 300 men to the regiment's 2nd Battalion.
+Drafts began to be sent to the regular battalions; the 3rd Battalion, Essex Regiment, for example, had already sent 300 men to the regiment's 2nd Battalion.
 The huge increase in numbers led to over-crowded depots, and the 3rd Battalion, Duke of Cornwall's Light Infantry, was so overwhelmed that it had to send many men on to other regimental depots.
 Special Reserve units experienced a high turnover of men in bringing their regular battalions up to strength and, once battle had been joined in France, replacing casualties.
 At one stage in 1914, consideration was given to reinforcing the Central Force, the mobile element of Britain's home defence force, with three Special Reserve divisions, but the idea was quickly dropped because of the transient population of the Special Reserve battalions at any given time.

 On the outbreak of war the three regiments of Special Reserve Horse were broken up to provide divisional cavalry squadrons for infantry divisions on the Western Front.
 They formed reserve regiments to supply their own drafts.
 Similarly, the Special Reserve artillery manned the ammunition columns, but there were no subsequent replacements for this pool of men.
+The two Special Reserve Royal Engineer units each maintained a training depot and supplied a number of specialist siege and railway companies for overseas service.